Lifeboats of the Titanic: Emergency Lifeboat 2 (port)

-The lowering of Boat 2, the second of the two cutters, was overseen by Smith, Wilde and Fourth Officer Boxhall at about 1:45 A.M.
-When Wilde moved from lifeboat 12 to lifeboat 2 to get it ready for loading, he found that it was already filled with a large group of male passengers and crewmen.
+The lowering of Lifeboat 2, the second of the two cutters, was overseen by Smith, Wilde and Fourth Officer Boxhall at about 1:45 a.m.
+When Wilde moved from Lifeboat 12 to Lifeboat 2 to get it ready for loading, he found that it was already filled with a large group of male passengers and crewmen.
 He ordered them out at gunpoint, telling them, "Get out of there, you damned cowards!
 I'd like to see every one of you overboard!"
 They fled.
-Even at this late stage some boats were leaving with plenty of space aboard; Boat 2 appears to have been lowered with only approximately 18 people aboard, out of a capacity of 40.
-The occupants were principally women, plus one male Third Class passenger, Anton Kink, who joined his wife and young daughter in the boat.Boxhall was given charge of the boat by Smith.
+Even at this late stage, some lifeboats were leaving with plenty of space aboard; Lifeboat 2 appeared to have been lowered with only approximately 18 people aboard, out of a capacity of 40.
+The occupants were principally women, plus one male Third-Class passenger, Anton Kink, who joined his wife and young daughter in the boat.
+Boxhall was given charge of the boat by Smith.
+The boat was ordered to pull alongside the starboard gangway doors, but did not due to fear of the ship's suction.

-When Titanic sank at 2:20 A.M., Boxhall suggested to the occupants that they should go back to pick people up from the water.
+When Titanic sank at 2:20 a.m., Boxhall suggested to the occupants that they should go back to pick people up from the water.
 However, they refused outright.
 Boxhall found this puzzling, as only a short time before the women had pleaded with Smith for their husbands to be allowed to accompany them, yet now they did not want to go back to save them (although actually only one woman, Mrs. Walter Douglas, had left a husband on board).
-The boat was the first to reach Carpathia, at 4:10 A.M.
+Boxhall spotted the RMS Carpathia on the horizon around 4:00 am and guided her towards Titanic's lifeboats with a green flare.
+The lifeboat was the first to reach Carpathia, at 4:10 a.m.
+As the boat did so, Mrs. Douglas called out "Titanic has gone down with everyone aboard!"
+Boxhall quickly replied with "Shut up, lady!"
+Boxhall later apologised for his outburst, but both Boxhall and Brown agreed that it was acceptable, given the circumstances they had just endured and their current conditions.

-The occupants of Boat 2 numbered around 18 people, including:
+The occupants of Lifeboat 2 numbered around 18 people, including: